ariescdi/documentio/CONTRIBUTING.md

     everything in fact).
 *   Base feature branch from the `develop` branch.
-*   Once a feature is done, open a [pull request] on the GitHub repository, let the other team members review the code, apply fixes if needed, and merge in `develop` once everything is fine. *Leaving a reasonable time frame for code review is important!*
+*   Once a feature is done, open a [pull request] on the GitHub repository (be sure you base it on `develop` when creating the pull request, GitHub will choose `master` by default), let the other team members review the code, apply fixes if needed, and merge in `develop` once everything is fine. *Leaving a reasonable time frame for code review is important!*
 *   When a release is ready  merge `develop` in `master`, and add a version tag if we decide to do [Versioning](#versioning).